AppsFlyer/donkey/README.md

 ... do the rest of your application logic
 ```

-Although it is not recommended, results can also be derefed:
+Although it is not recommended in the context of asynchronous operations,
+results can also be dereferenced:
 ```clojure
 (let [result @(submit async-request)]
   (if (map? result)